devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet XXX: Providing a BLoC Globally in Wisgen [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-Lastly, we can dispatch events and subscribe to a BLoC.
+Now we can dispatch events and subscribe to a BLoC.
 This is the favorite button in Wisgen.
 It changes shape and color based on the State emitted by the FavoriteBLoC and it dispatches events to the BLoC to add and remove favorites.
 The _wisdom_ object is the wisdom displayed on the Card Widget.

 ```dart
 ...